Boon-Sai/Word_search_in_image/README.md

 └── output_image_with_bboxes.png
 ```

----

 ## Notes

-* This script uses a simple estimation to split lines into individual word boxes.
-* Works best with clearly printed text and good image quality.
-* Extendable for paragraph-level structure or multilingual support (`lang='ch'`, `lang='en'`, etc.).

----

-## Author

-**Your Name**
-Feel free to use, fork, or contribute!

----
+* Bounding boxes for words are approximated based on the full line's bounding box and word length.
+* The script currently assumes horizontal English text by default (`lang='en'`).
+* For multilingual support, modify the `lang` parameter in the `SparrowOCR` class.

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is licensed under the MIT License.